sparsileg/Photyx/design/photyx_spec.md

 ### 12.2 Stretch / Display Transfer

-Photyx applies Auto-STF (PixInsight-compatible algorithm) automatically when a frame is displayed.
+Photyx applies Auto-STF (PixInsight-compatible algorithm) automatically when a frame is displayed, if the Auto-STF toggle is enabled.
 This is a display-only transformation — the raw pixel buffer is never modified.
 No other stretch modes are supported in v1.0.

-The stretch operates on a display-resolution copy of the image (max 1200px wide), not the full-resolution buffer, ensuring fast display performance.
+The stretch operates on a dynamic display-resolution copy of the image (max 1200px wide), not the full-resolution buffer, ensuring fast display performance.

 ### 12.3 Zoom